Get some answers

 - Why would my son/daughter buy illegal tobacco?

-- I can't believe shops would sell illegal tobacco.
+- I don’t believe my dealer or shops would sell illegal tobacco to kids

 - Will I lose my job if I get caught selling illegal tobacco?